siccar/deploy_azure/README.md

 IMPORTANAT NOTES:

 * This is an early release some scripts can still be a bit brittle!
-* while the tooling runs across all platforms the DAPR installation tool cannot be used from Cloud Shell therefor do not perform the inistial installation from Cloud Shell
+* while the tooling runs across all platforms the DAPR installation tool cannot be used from Cloud Shell therefore do not perform the installation from Cloud Shell
 * The scripts in part use environment variables for certain settings, these can be reset with ./set_installation.ps1
-* Try to complete the commisioning
+* Try to complete the commisioning in a single shell environment

 ## Steps

 Documentation and tooling to deploy a Siccar installation on Microsoft Azure.

-Within your choosen deployment environment download this tool, we currently support Powershell environments on Windows with Mac / Linux coming shortly but not currently Azure Cloud Shell until we can install DAPR tooling.
 Follow the steps to setup up the Azure Infrastructure

 ### Step 1 - Preparation